Macchinetta/atrs/README.md

 # Airline Ticket Reservation System (ATRS)

-This is a reference application for developers to learn how to build applications with Macchinetta Framework.
+This is a reference application for developers to learn how to build applications with Macchinetta Server Framework & Macchinetta Client Libraries.

 ## How to run the application